WillStevens/scrollreading/README.md

 - scrollprocess.c - contains processing functions used by scrollprocess.py.
 Compiles to a DLL, loaded by scrollprocess.py.
 Implements FAFF described in report.pdf

-- holefiller.c - implementation of DAFF described in report.pdf
+- holefiller.c - implementation of DAFF described in report.pdf (updated description in report2.pdf)

 - neighbours.py - stitches together neighbouring-volume surfaces

+- jigsaw.py - stitches together in-volume surface patches by starting with the largest and trying to fit successively smaller pieces in turn.

-- neighbours_in_vol.py - stitches together in-volume surface patches
+- neighbours_in_vol.py - Older (not very good) algorithm that stitches together in-volume surface patches

+- crop.py - crop an x,y,z CSV file

+- makevtk.py - turn an x,y,z CSV file into a VTK file that can be loaded into Slicer 3D

 - fill3d.cpp - Experimental Hashlife 3D flood fill.
 Not currently used in the pipeline because it didn't outperform conventional breadth-first flood-fill, but may be useful later.